Chart Color Schemes

 The level of cultural diversity witnessed in Newcastle West was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Newcastle West had a higher cultural diversity than most local markets, with 25.7% of its population born overseas and 17.6% speaking a language other than English at home.
-Christianity was the predominant religion in Newcastle West, accounting for 42.3% of people.
-However, Judaism was notably overrepresented, comprising 0.2% of the population compared to 0.1% across Rest of NSW.
+Newcastle West had a higher cultural diversity compared to most local markets, with 25.7% of its population born overseas and 17.6% speaking a language other than English at home.
+Christianity was the predominant religion in Newcastle West as of 20XX, accounting for 42.3% of the population.
+Notably, Judaism was overrepresented, comprising 0.2% of the population compared to 0.1% across Regional NSW.

 Frequently Asked Questions - Diversity